ChrisColeTech/todo-list-mcp/README.md

 ### **🎯 Workflow Examples**

 #### **🔄 Sequential Task Processing** (Main Workflow)
+**User prompt:** *"I have a folder of task files at `/project/tasks` and want to work through them one by one.
+Create tasks for all files using my standard template, then help me work through them in order."*

 Process tasks in numbered order with bulk creation:
 1. [`bulk-add-todos`](#7-bulk-add-todos---create-multiple-tasks-from-folder-contents) → Create tasks from folder
 2. [`get-next-todo`](#9-get-next-todo---get-the-next-task-to-work-on) → Get Task 1